In this post we discuss how to improve your balance if you find that balance exercises don’t work.

 Impairments to any of the systems responsible for coordinating balance will obviously have an impact on your ability to do it well.

-For example changes in eye sight, or reduced sensation from the feet that can occur with diabetes will result in impaired balance performance.
+For example, changes in eye sight, or reduced sensation from the feet, which can occur with diabetes, may result in impaired balance performance.

 Outside of these individual influences, there are predictable changes that happen with age which have a direct impact on your ability to balance.